hl7-eu/laboratory/input/pagecontent/scenarios.md

 This page describes laboratory report scenarios for the purpose of **highlighting how laboratory report relevant statues should be set**.

-These scenarios, in scope for this guide, relates to tests performed and reported by a clinical laboratory in response to test orders.
+These scenarios, in scope for this guide, relate to tests performed and reported by a clinical laboratory in fullfillment of test orders.

 More details on statuses and their relationships are provided in [Laboratory result report status](status-mgmt.html).

-It is not in scope of this version of this guides specifying the actor-to-actor interactions for supporting such scenarios. (e.g.  how to communicate that a report has been sent in error).
+It is not in scope of this version of this guides to specify the actor-to-actor interactions for supporting such scenarios. (e.g.  how to communicate that a report has been sent in error).

 #### Complete Laboratory Report